cournape/Bento/doc/source/faq.rst

     - Customizing compilation flags, and more generally some tools involved in compilation is too complicated.
 For example, adding a new tool in the build chain requires rewriting the build command, which is aggravated by the previous issue.
-We believe fixing this would end up to rewriting the whole thing.
+We believe fixing this would end up in rewriting the whole thing.
     - Improving distutils to handle dependencies automatically (rebuild only the necessary .c files) is difficult because of the way distutils is